-Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks Two, 3 hour tests for 75 marks Assignments, Reviews and Three Hour examination and then is converted to 15 marks Seminars for 10 Marks for 75 Marks.
+Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks Two, 3 hour tests for 75 Assignments, Reviews and Three Hour examination for 75 marks and then is Seminars for 10 Marks Marks. converted to 15 marks

 Attendance: Having good attendance record marks the student's sincerity and has an overall positive impact on his/her personality trait development.
 The students are asked to attend the classes on a regular note and those having a minimum scale of 70-75% attendance are eligible to take up the end-semester examinations as per the University norms.